 Serpentine belts don’t wear quickly, and under ideal conditions, they should last up to 100,000 miles.
-An aging belt may begin slipping and squeaking, if one breaks, you’ll notice right away as you’ll lose power steering.
+An aging belt may begin slipping and squeaking.
+If it breaks, you’ll notice right away as your car will stop running.

 Intake Air Filter

 OEM Part Cost Only: As little as $20 and a very easy DIY project.
-Find your filter here.

 An intake air filter is your engine’s first line of defense against contaminants.
 A clear filter keeps fuel economy and engine performance at its peak.
 For this reason, the most common sign of a faulty filter is a decrease in fuel economy and performance.
 Toyota recommends replacement every 30,000 miles or 36 months under normal conditions and every 15,000 miles or 18 months in a dusty environment.

-NOTE: It’s extremely important to use OEM brake pads on your vehicle, as they’re designed to work with your factory rotors, calipers, etc. If you use after-market pads, you can experience diminished braking power, increased pad or rotor wear, increased brake dust, etc.
+NOTE: It’s extremely important to use OEM brake pads on your vehicle, as they’re designed to work with your factory rotors, calipers, etc. If you use aftermarket pads, you can experience diminished braking power, increased pad or rotor wear, increased brake dust, etc.

 Cabin Air Filter

-Oil and Oil Filter
+Oil And Oil Filter

 OEM Part Cost Only: Your local Toyota dealer is actually a great place to find affordable tires.*

 They’re expensive to replace, but replacing tires is a reality of owning a vehicle.
-Replacement will depend on what type of tire you choose to use and what kind of terrain you drive on.
+A replacement will depend on what type of tire you choose to use and what kind of terrain you drive on.
 You’ll need to replace them as soon as the tread is worn to the wear bars, or if they ever become damaged.